Rebin Sulaka: Schaffhausen

 On 9 September 2024, Sulaka signed with Schaffhausen in Switzerland.

+Port

+On 20 July 2025, Sulaka signed with Thai League 1 club Port.
+He make his debut on 17 August in a 3–1 win over Ayutthaya United.
+He ended the season with the club helping them to win the 2025 Piala Presiden and 2025–26 Thai League Cup.

 International career

-On 12 June 2015, Rebin played his first game for the Iraq national team against Japan in Yokohama where the match ended in a 4–0 defeat.
+On 12 June 2015, Sulaka played his first game for the Iraq national team against Japan in Yokohama where the match ended in a 4–0 defeat.
 Rebin was present in the final rounds of Iraq's 2018 FIFA World Cup qualifying campaign, in which Iraq failed to qualify to the final tournament.
 In 2019, he was chosen in the Iraqi squad for the 2019 AFC Asian Cup.

-On 20 February 2022, Rebin announced his retirement from international football for personal reasons.
+On 20 February 2022, Sulaka announced his retirement from international football for personal reasons.
 However, he announced a reversal of his retirement on 16 August 2023.
-In December 2023, he was named in the Iraqi squad for the 2023 AFC Asian Cup in Qatar where he scored his first international goal against Vietnam on 24 January 2024.
+In December 2023, Sulaka was named in the Iraqi squad for the 2023 AFC Asian Cup in Qatar where he scored his first international goal against Vietnam on 24 January 2024.

+Sulaka was then selected in Iraq squad in the 2026 FIFA World Cup where he would go on to play against France in the second group stage match.
+In the last group stage match, Sulaka was in the starting lined up against Senegal, however in the 13th minute, he was sent off with a red card after pulling Sadio Mané down in a denial of a goalscoring opportunity.
+Sulaka announced his retirement from the national team right after the tournament concluded.

 Personal life

 Sulaka was born in the suburb of Ankawa in Erbil, Iraq into an ethnic Assyrian Christian family.
 In 2002, at the age of 10, Sulaka moved to Sweden with his family.